Yiyang-Chen/COMP585_SP21_ELLERBE/README.md

 Go to [this link](https://drive.google.com/drive/folders/1OtJ0-zajURqmgdKsyYFLzw9nguwTvT2O?usp=sharing)

-Download the floder Vuforia.
+Download the folder Vuforia.

-Put the floder under **Packages/package**
+Put the folder under **Packages/package**

+Some part of the Vuforia is already included in this github.
+If you install vuforia from official website without having that folder in the right place, there might be errors.